Leonid Veyner: Biography

 Leonid Veyner was born in Gorlovka in the family of the tailor at the 1897 mine.
 He had an older brother, Mark.
 In 1915, during the strike, he was arrested and belonged to the army.
 In 1917, he finished serving in the old Army as a junior non-commissioned officer.

 In November 1917, he formed the Guard Cavalry squad.
 During the Civil War, he was commander of the Partisan Krasnogvardeisky squad, commander of the Lugano Cavalry Regiment of the Communist Brigade of the 10th Army, Kamyshanskoj Rifle Brigade, 1st Donetsk Special Brigade, Special Cavalry Brigade of the 1st Mounted Army, 132nd Plastunskoj Brigade, and the 60th Rifle Brigade.
 He participated in the fight against Polish troops in Ukraine in 1920.

 In recognition of his successes in 1919 and 1920, he was twice awarded the Order of the Red Banner (1921, 1923).
 After the civil war, he graduated from a military academy.
 In 1934, he was awarded the Order of the Red Star.
 He was Military Adviser to Glavkome MDN from 1936 to August 1937.
 In 1936, he was awarded the "Polar Star" order of Mongol for defeating the Japanese at Lake Buir-Nuur.
 In early 1937, he was awarded the Order of Lenin.

 Repression

-Veyner was arrested on 15 August 1937 and sentenced on 26 November 1937.
+Veyner was arrested on 15 August 1937, sentenced to capital punishment, and thereby executed on 26 November 1937.
 He was rehabilitated, posthumously, on 14 May 1955.